carlow78/brew-bliss/README.md

 ## Deployment

-The live deployed application can be found deployed on [Heroku](https://coffee-crew-shop.herokuapp.com).
+The live deployed application can be found deployed on [Heroku](https://brew-bliss-1195cd6a337d.herokuapp.com/).

-### ElephantSQL Database
+### PostgreSQL from Code Instiute Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.
+This project uses for the PostgreSQL Database.

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:

-- Click **Create New Instance** to start a new database.
-- Provide a name (this is commonly the name of the project: coffeecrew).
-- Select the **Tiny Turtle (Free)** plan.
-- You can leave the **Tags** blank.
-- Select the **Region** and **Data Center** closest to you.
-- Once created, click on the new database name, where you can view the database URL and Password.
+To obtain your own Postgres Database, use this https://dbs.ci-dbs.net/ input your registered email address used to sign up to Code Institute.
+(Each student can have a maximum of 8 which are deleted after 18 months).
+You will then receive your PostgreSQL database URL which can be used for your website.

 ### Amazon AWS